Master in European Journalism

 ° Production of Radio, audiovisual broadcasts and Print articles.

 ° Workshops are given by recognised professional journalists from across Europe who combine first-class teaching with practical experience in the field.

 ° Lessons run from September until mid-March 2015 for approximately 16 hours per week.
 (Occasionally, some activities may take place in the evening or on Saturday).° In April, May and June students have to complete their final assignments.

 Consult our prospectus

-° The class is divided into smaller groups of three students.
-Each group has to produce a written investigative piece with photos/illustrations.
+° The class is divided into smaller groups of two students.
+Each group has to produce a slideshow.

 ° The work is then presented at the end of June before a jury of media professionals.